iNerdStack/react-native-flexible-grid/README.md

       <td><code>Number</code></td>
       <td><code>containerWidth / maxItemsPerColumn</code></td>
       <td><code>false</code></td>
-      <td> Specifies the base unit height for items within the grid.
+      <td> Defines the base unit height for items within the grid.
 This value serves as a foundational measure to determine the actual height of each grid item.
 The item's final height is calculated by multiplying this base unit height (<code>itemUnitHeight</code>) by the item's heightRatio, allowing for proportional scaling of items based on their content or design requirements.
 While <code>widthRatio</code> affects the item's width in relation to the column width, <code>itemUnitHeight</code> and <code>heightRatio</code> together define the item's vertical dimension, enabling dynamic grid layouts that adapt seamlessly to varying content sizes.</td>
     </tr>
     <tr>
       <td><code>virtualization</code></td>